ASelviyan/multiplePointsPattern/README.md

 #### Problem #3: Are There Duplicates
 - Implement a function called, areThereDuplicates which accepts a variable number of arguments, and checks whether there are any duplicates among the arguments passed in.
 You can solve this using the frequency counter pattern OR the multiple pointers pattern.

+#### Problem #4: Average Pair
+- Write a function called averagePair.
+Given a sorted array of integers and a target average, determine if there is a pair of values in the array where the average of the pair equals the target average.
+There may be more than one pair that matches the average target.